-When Are Punitive Damages Available in Personal Injury Lawsuits?
+When Are Punitive Damages Available in Personal Injury Lawsuits in Massachusetts?

 Many personal injury claims end with a straightforward settlement that covers hospital bills, ongoing care expenses, career restoration, and similar tangible damages.
 However, if a defendant is found to have acted in an exceptionally negligent or dangerous way, the court may assign punitive damages.

 How Do Punitive Damages Work in Massachusetts?

 Punitive damages serve as additional punishment to economic and non-economic damages as a means of setting an example to dissuade future problems.
 They are reserved for especially negligent or irresponsible actions.
 For example, companies that deliberately put a dangerous product on the market or a repeat-offender drunk driver who is convicted of manslaughter will likely face these extra charges.
 Depending on the circumstances, both civil and criminal cases may involve punitive damages.

 The Difference Between Civil and Criminal Cases

 In Massachusetts, a crime may be prosecuted as either criminal or civil or both.
 A few important differences affect these cases and the damages a court may award.
 For example, criminal charges are for crimes that affect the state or society as a whole.
 Theft and white-collar offenses, such as embezzlement, are obvious criminal offenses.
 Manslaughter and drunk driving, though they typically involve one individual harming another, are criminal offenses; they put society as a whole at risk.
 Other factors that define criminal law include:

 - Punishment is based on the severity and frequency of offenses as well as factors like the defendant’s age and his or her assumed responsibility.